The restructuring market in India relies on statutory, non-statutory and voluntary restructuring frameworks and processes.

 A creditor or contributor or the liquidator appointed in respect of the company under the CA-13 (in the case of a winding-up under the CA-13) may apply to the NCLT to declare that any directors of a company whose business was carried on with the intent to defraud the creditors of the company shall be personally responsible (without any limitation of liability) for all or any of the debts or other liabilities of the company.

 Upon the initiation of the CIRP, the powers of the board of directors vest with the IRP/RP.
 The personnel of the CD, including its erstwhile management, must extend all assistance and co-operation to the IRP/RP as may be required in managing the affairs of the CD.

 If the directors or partners of the CD knew or ought to have known before the ICD that there was no reasonable prospect of avoiding the commencement of the CIRP in respect of the CD and did not exercise due diligence in minimising the potential loss to the creditors, they may become liable to contribute to the assets of the CD (as may be directed by the NCLT).
-However, note that suspension of the IBC (see 1.1 The State of the Restructuring Market) applies to this provision as well.
+However, it should be noted that suspension of the IBC (see 1.1 Market Trends and Changes) also applies to this provision.

 Further, persons who were in charge of or were responsible for the conduct of the CD’s business shall continue to be liable for offences committed by the CD prior to the CIRP (notwithstanding the cessation of the CD’s liability for that offence under the IBC) if the Plan results in the change in the management and control of the CD.